Legal help

 This can be because your issue is:

-- outside of our scope of advice and there is no other appropriate government agency to refer you to
+- outside our scope of advice and there is no other appropriate government agency to refer you to

 For information about what we can and can’t help you with, visit our Contact us page.